FuzzyBunnys/FusorResearchReading/index.md

 - [The Helmholtz-Hodge Decomposition -- A Survey](https://ieeexplore.ieee.org/document/6365629) - Bhatia et al. - Overview of a very neat technique, a good starting point.
 I only skimmed the math section but the applications really points you to some good stuff.
 - [Safari au Pays des Fonctions Specialies](https://www.scribd.com/document/14623310/Safari-on-the-country-of-the-Special-Functions-Safari-au-pays-des-fonctions-speciales) - Jean Jacquelin - A wonderful overview of all the weird functions that exist outside of the standard calculus sequence in universities.
 - [The Decompositional Approach to Matrix Computation](https://ieeexplore.ieee.org/document/814658) - G.W.
 Stewart - This gives an overview of the big six matrix factorizations in use in numerical linear algebra, and hints at how math was changed by the application and utility of the computer to matrix decomposition.
+- [An Editor Recalls Some Hopeless Papers](http://www.logic.univie.ac.at/~ykhomski/ST2013/Hodges.pdf) - Wilfrid Hodges - Lots of mistakes made by people are very similar, here people often try to disprove things they don't understand, how do they mess up?
+- [Talking About Large Language Models](https://arxiv.org/abs/2212.03551)- Murray Shanahan - I found this deeply compelling when I read it in December 2022, I do not find it so compelling a few months later after the release of Bing chat.
+- [Computer-Made Perspective Movies as a Scientific and Communication Tool](https://dl.acm.org/doi/10.1145/363958.363993)- E E Zajac - One of the OG computer graphics papers out of Bell Labs.
+So short and easy to read, the math is very easy too.
+Want to know how to render an object from a vantage point?
+Here's the simple formula!
+- [How Technology Has Changed What It Means to Think Mathematically](https://link.springer.com/chapter/10.1007/978-3-030-22537-7_3) - Keith Devlin - Great overview of how the development of tools of and for thought changed what was possible for humans.
+- [Safari au Pays des Fonctions Speciales](https://www.scribd.com/document/14623310/Safari-on-the-country-of-the-Special-Functions-Safari-au-pays-des-fonctions-speciales) - Jean Jacquelin - Great overview of special functions that aren't really covered in a general engineering math education.
+Lots of things I hadn't know existed and some I had, the author has kindly provided an english translation as well.
 - [Math Augmentation: How Authors Enhance the Readability of Formulas using Novel Visual Design Practices](https://andrewhead.info/assets/pdf/augmented-formulas.pdf) - Head, Xie and Hearst - Great paper that summarizes a bunch of ways to make mathematics easier to read and digest.
 Has an attached [video](https://www.youtube.com/watch?v=KH8z1IbXelk) that is good as well.